ajcpereira/observIT/inprog/README.md

 # FJ Data Collector

-This is an agentless data collector that populates data in Graphiteapp and since Grafana integrates with Graphite you can draw your graphs in Grafana.
+This is an aggregator for data collection that populates data in Graphiteapp and since Grafana integrates with Graphite you can draw your graphs in Grafana.

 The Collector is a scheduler that collects information based in a YAML file, each schedule runs on it's own thread and it's completly free: https://github.com/ajcpereira/fj-collector